 A different instructor will lead this 5-week course each spring semester.
 Participation in a relevant experiential learning activity such as a field trip, a conference, or other off-campus activity will be a special component of the seminar.

 The topic of the Honors Seminar in 2016 was Racism without Racists: Learning from Ferguson and Baltimore and culminated in students’ participation in a roundtable discussion at the Wisconsin Institute for Peace and Conflict Studies conference.
 The topic of the Honors Seminar in 2017 was "The Art of Questioning" led by Dr. Chris Calvert-Minor.
 The topic of the Honors Seminar in 2018 was "Diversity and Multiculturalism" led by Dr. Laura Porterfield.

 During some spring semesters a travel study will be offered in place of the seminar.
-The topic of the Travel Study in spring 2019 is the timely issue of immigration in the US; during spring break the class will travel to New York City for experiential learning in locations such as Ellis Island and the Tenement Museum.
-This course will be led by Alexandria Delcourt.
+The topic of the Travel Study in spring 2019 was the timely issue of immigration in the US; during spring break the class traveled to New York City for experiential learning in locations such as Ellis Island and the Tenement Museum.
+This course was be led by Alexandria Delcourt.
 The 2018 Honors Travel Study discussed Octavia Butler's Kindred, traveled to Washington DC, and was led by Dr. Laura Porterfield.

 This course is open to Honors students who completed INTRAUNV 124 Service Learning and to sophomores and above who are technologically savvy.
 Professor Melissa Deller will lead students in assisting the elderly at Fairhaven Senior Services with navigating their social media and electronic devices.
 Students will also have the chance to bridge the generational divide with bingo, card games, and conversation.
-This is a new course being offered in Fall 2019.
+Please email email@example.com for details and enrollment assistance.